Burj Al Arab

 Asian Afternoon Tea in Junsui

-Warm up to a unique tea concept at Junsui, serving an assortment of Far East Asian delicacies alongside a variety of Asian tea infusions.
+Warm up to a unique tea concept at Junsui, serving an assortment of Far

 The Junsui Asian Afternoon Tea allows you to experience the finest in Far East Asian teas and a taste bud tingling seven-course menu respresented by culinary delights from Japan, China, Thailand, Indonesia and Korea.